shazm12/photoit.co/README.md

 ## What is it?
-It is platform for graphic designers and artists to upload their work and get seen by people and get appereciated for their work.
+It is platform for graphic designers and artists to upload their work and get seen by people and get appreciated for their work.

 #### Made Using React, Tailwind & Sanity!!